scds/rdm-best-practices/topics/2-organization-and-documentation.md

 ## Key Points / Summary

-- Data documentation supports the reusability and interoperability of your research.
+- Good documentation and organization helps research reliability, validity, reproducibility, and integrity.
-- There are lots of tools designed to make your life easier.
+- There are lots of tools that make collaboration, reference management, and notetaking easier.
-- Build a documentation scheme you will actually use.
+- Build a documentation scheme you will actually use and make file organization a habit.
+- README files, data dictionaries, and codebooks help you and others understand your data.

 ## Additional Resources